ericpriceco/ericpriceco.github.io/content/posts/2023-12-10-argocd-terraform.md

 ## Demo App

-Once it's installed your K8s cluster, you should be able to reach the login page of ArgoCD.
-The admin password is generated during the installed and saved to a K8s secret that can be obtained by running the command below.
+Once it's installed to your K8s cluster, you should be able to reach the login page of ArgoCD.
+The admin password is generated during the install and saved to a K8s secret that can be obtained by running the command below.
 For security, it's recommended to delete the secret once you have it.
 ```bash
 kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath='{.data.password}' | base64 --decode
 ```

-This demo app is a Helm chart in a github repo and we're going to use Terraform to apply the Application manifest to ArgoCD to manage.
+This demo app is a Helm chart in a github repo and we're going to use Terraform to apply the Application manifest for ArgoCD to manage.

 ### main.tf
 ```terraform